 Project page banners can be changed directly on the project pages.
 If you have applied a site banner than this will show up as the default project page banner.

-To override the project page banner or to add a new one, simply click on change next to the banner image to browse for a new banner.
+To override the project page banner or to add a new one, simply click on Edit Banner on top of the banner image to browse for a new banner.

 It's best practice to keep these banner dimensions consistent across your site.